 - Protect from light.

 - After mixing, store in a refrigerator.
-Check with the doctor or pharmacist if you have questions about how long this medicine may be used after mixing.
+Check with the doctor or pharmacist if you have questions about how long chorionic gonadotropin (human) may be used after mixing.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.